adobe/aio-lib-files/README.md

 credentials.

 Alternatively, you can bring your own cloud storage keys.
 Note however, that as of now we only support Azure Blob Storage.
-AWS S3 is the next on the todo list and will soon be available.

 ## Install